 Swanbourne Cup Mixed Board Rescue

-Firstly thank you to Logan Ovenden-Clarke and crew for their assistance in the setting of the string line.
-Thanks to Logan and Peter Brigg for resetting the string line such that it was taut.
+Firstly thank you to Peran Bishop and Ben Juengling for their assistance in the setting of the string line, to a more than acceptable level of taut-ness.
 Thank you also to Erin Gallagher and the Nippers for loan of the string line.
-Thanks also to Amy Prosser and Briggy for officiating!
-Thanks also to the Patrol for retrieving the string line, washing everything and putting it away.
+Thanks also to Cherie McLachlan and Leesa Equid for officiating!
+Thanks also to the Peran Bishop and Tony Leaversuch for retrieving the string line, washing everything and putting it away.

 The easterly was in for the day, so flat conditions with not much assistance for the mixed board paddle.
 So it was going to come down to a drag race and which teams got their timing and positioning right.

-So congratulations to Tilly Banfield and Clancy Banfield who are the winners of the Swanbourne Cup Mixed Board Rescue Race for 2021!
-Back to back from 2020!
+So congratulations to Tilly Banfield and Clancy Banfield who are the winners of the Swanbourne Cup Mixed Board Rescue Race for 2022!
+A hat-trick from 2020 to 2022!

 - 2020 was definitely the youngest winners – both for individual ages and combined age.